goliatone/application-core/docs/guide.md

 });
 ```

+You can specify the path from where to look for the configuration files.

 #### Supporting Different Environments

-Another aspect in which **core.io** tries to simplify the configuration process is by how it supports different development environments, like **staging**, **development**, **production**, etc.
+Another aspect in which **core.io** tries to simplify the configuration process is by _how_ it supports different development environments, like **staging**, **development**, **production**, etc.

 In short: _it does not_.

-To be more precise, **core.io** takes a very pragmatic stance and does not provide any way to (directly) manage different environments but has some recommendations that make having configuration files per environment unnecessary.
+To be more precise, **core.io** takes a very pragmatic stance and does not provide any way to (directly) manage different environments but has some _recommendations_ that make having configuration files per environment unnecessary.

 A lot of the things that need to change on each environment are _secrets_ like service tokens or user keys.
-You can manage those by using `process.env` and environment variables.
+We chose to manage those by using `process.env` and environment variables.

 If you use the provided `Application.loadConfig` then your configuration files are javascript files which, obviously, can have logic in it.
+Meaning that you can check the value of `process.env.NODE_ENV` and export different objects based on that value.

 Another benefit of `Application.loadConfig` is that you can reference other parts of you configuration files and solve them at runtime, making your configuration files modular.

 You can also make use of the `afterSolver` facility which gets access to the merged configuration object.
 In it you can access the `environment` key which holds the value of the current environment and modify your configuration file at runtime.

+Case in point, you have options.

-Ideally your configuration files should be lightweight on the logic in order to reduce possible errors and keep things simple, but you are free to do as you please.
+Ideally your configuration files should be logic lightweight in order to reduce possible errors and keep things simple, but you are free to do as you please.

 You can also use an environment manger like [envset][envset] to dynamically populate your `process.env` variables.
 All you need is an `.envset` file where you define your environments, environment variables and their values: